Cellular structures using $\textbf{U}_q$-tilting modules: Cellular structures: examples and applications

-More general: in any type we have that $\Delta_q(\lambda)$ are $\Uq(\fg)$-tilting modules for minuscule $\lambda\in X^+$, see~\cite[Part~II, Chapter~2, Section~15]{jarag}.
-Moreover, if $q$ is a root of unity ``of order $l$ big enough'' (ensuring that the $\omega_i$'s are in the closure of the fundamental alcove), then the $\Delta_q(\omega_i)$ are $\Uq(\fg)$-tilting modules as well by Theorem~\ref{thm-link}.
-So in these cases we can generalize the above results to other types (which includes also spiders in other types).
+More general: In any type we have that $\Delta_q(\lambda)$ are $\Uq(\fg)$-tilting modules for minuscule $\lambda\in X^+$, see \cite[Part II, Chapter 2, Section 15]{jarag}.
+Moreover, if $q$ is a root of unity ``of order $l$ big enough'' (ensuring that the $\omega_i$'s are in the closure of the fundamental alcove), then the $\Delta_q(\omega_i)$ are $\Uq(\fg)$-tilting modules by the linkage principle (see \cite[Corollaries 4.4 and 4.6]{an2}).
+So in these cases we can generalize the above results to other types.